Granado Espada: K2 Network

 K2 Network announced in January 2007 that they would be bringing Granado Espada to the North American and European markets in Summer 2007 under the title of Sword of the New World.
 Originally released under a pay-to-play model, the game later became free-to-play on August 21, 2007.
 K2 Network was subsequently renamed GamersFirst and changed the name of the North American server to Sword 2.
-GamersFirst announced on 31 October 2012, that due to the expiration of the licensing contract with IMCGames, North American operations of the game would be transferred to T3Fun, a subsidiary of the Korean publisher HanbitSoft.
-Although GamersFirst had a functional server for the European market, publishing rights for the EU market would be transferred to RNTS Media GmbH after the expiration of the contract.
-RNTSgames has announced the name of the EU regional server to be Granado Espada - Resurrection.